 1. What are NABARD notified bonds?

-NABARD issued its Tax-Free Bonds to the amount of INR 5,000 crores with tenures of 10, 15 and 20 years in March 2016.
+NABARD issued its Tax-Free Bonds for INR 5,000 crores with tenures of 10, 15 and 20 years, in March 2016.
 The bonds were given a rating of ‘CRISIL AAA/Stable’ by the Credit Rating Information Services Of India Limited (CRISIL), and a rating of ‘IND AAA/Stable’ by India Ratings.
-This means the bonds received the highest rating in terms of safety and the institutions’ ability to service its financial obligations.
-The bond carries low credit risk.
+This means that the bonds received the highest rating in terms of safety and the institutions’ ability to service its financial obligations.
+The bonds carry low credit risk.

 2. About NABARD

-The National Bank for Agriculture and Rural Development (NABARD), established in 1982 by a special Act of the Parliament, is one of the highest development institutions in India.
-The mission of the institution is the upliftment of the rural sectors of India.
-It seeks to develop the rural areas of India by improving the agricultural and the non-farm sectors with the help of increased credit flow in these areas.
+The National Bank for Agriculture and Rural Development (NABARD), established in 1982 by a special Act of the Parliament, is a prime development institution in India.
+The mission of the institution is the upliftment of the rural sectors of India through the improvement of the agricultural and non-farm sectors with the help of increased credit flow in these areas.

 Under the NABARD Act, the Bank is mandated to aid the flow of credit for the development and promotion of small-scale industries, agriculture, handicrafts, cottage industries, etc., along with other related economic activities in the rural regions.